bertbalcaen/esdi-webdesign-course/03_css.md

 ### Exercise

 - Change the default font to Arial.
 You can set the font like this: `font-family: Arial, sans-serif`.
-- Set the font of the headings to Courier: `font-family: Courier ,monospace`.
+- Set the font of the headings to Courier: `font-family: Courier, monospace`.

 ## Selecting elements inside other elements